 The project was led by RISE Interactive (formerly called Interactive Institute) and is conducted within the strategic innovation program PiiA, a joint investment by VINNOVA, Formas, and the Swedish energy agency.
 The project partners were: Boliden, Construction Tools PC (Atlas Copco), Mine Tec, ORYX Simulations, IFA Produktionsutveckling, ABB, and LKAB.

 In another project called Future Remote Control Demonstrator, RISE Interactive has explored new technologies and models of interaction linked to voice and gesture control.
 Among the activities, a demo has been produced in Piteå, which shows how using a bracelet (Myo) can control a connected ball (Sphero) through simple projected paths.

-Digital infrastructure, Digitalisation, Machine and environmental safety, Production
+Digital infrastructure, Digitalisation, Machine and environmental safety, Production and manufacturing

 2 341 000 kr